- Areas of Study

 Julie Bean, '05, '13 - Health Sciences Advisor

 Julie Bean graduated from UND with a master's degree in Educational Leadership and a bachelor's degree in communication.
 She began working at UND in 2005 and has focused her professional career providing academic support and retention programming to help students be successful in meeting their educational goals.
 Julie's advising philosophy is grounded in student success and transition theory that academic and social integration into the university system is critical for students to persist to graduation.
 In the College of Arts & Sciences, Julie provides academic advising and service to students and prospective students interested in Pre-Health programs at UND.
 If you would like to schedule an appointment with Julie, please contact the main advising office at 701.777.2749.
 Prospective Students interested in Pre-Health programs at UND should call Admissions at 701.777.3000 to schedule an appointment with Julie.

 Kristi Bruggeman - Finance Associate

 Kristi Bruggeman began working at UND as an Accounting Specialist at Dining Services in 2007.
 Ms. Bruggeman joined the College Office in 2014 as Finance Associate and works closely with the Administrative Officer to manage the college’s budgetary matters.
 To do this, she processes the day-to-day business of the College Office accounts payable and receivable, maintains the Dean’s Office operating budgets, reviews and approves graduate student assistantships and tuition waivers, assures accurate summer session budget and appointments, tracks online teaching revenue and expenses, serves as a liaison between Arts & Sciences departments and other offices on campus, and serves as the contact for Student Technology Fee Proposals.
-Ms. Bruggeman is pursuing a General Studies degree at UND.
+Ms. Bruggeman is pursuing a B.A. degree in Interdisciplinary Studies at UND.